ZHaskell/docs/Z-IO/BIO-Streaming.md

 Let's take zlib's `z_streamp` as an example:

-+ A `z_streamp` struct could be `push`ed with an input chunk using `inflate`, possibly produced an output chunk.
++ A `z_streamp` struct could be `push`ed with an input chunk using `inflate`, possibly producing an output chunk.
 + If input reached EOF, use `inflateEnd` to `pull` the trailing compressed bytes buffered inside `z_streamp` struct.

-Another `BIO` example is a rechunk node, which would divide input chunks into chunks with fixed granularity(or multipler of the fixed granularity).
+Another `BIO` example is a rechunk node, which would divide input chunks into chunks with fixed granularity(or multipliers of the fixed granularity).
 This is often useful in data encryption/decryption.
 Following code is an implementation of such a node:

 ```haskell
 import Data.IORef